dxe/dxesf-docs/docs/index.md

 ### 7.5.
 Removal of Working Groups

-An official Working Group will be dissolved or become unofficial if the group fails to meet the relevant standards, violates DxE's principles and values, or for any other good faith reason (e.g. redundancy, conflict with other Working Groups) set out by the Lead Organizer or relevant Committee lead.
+An official Working Group will be dissolved or become unofficial if the group fails to meet the relevant standards, violates DxE's values, or for any other good faith reason (e.g. redundancy, conflict with other Working Groups) set out by the Lead Organizer or relevant Committee lead.

 ### 7.6.
 Removal of Working Group Members

-Members of official Working Groups may be removed due to violations of DxE's principles and values, [code of conduct](https://docs.google.com/document/d/1v1bSO9UCCgifH0UZfsfZ-5CEqtUOQ7tXL5lBmJoE9w4/preview), failure to meet relevant standards, or any other good faith reason (e.g. redundancy, conflict with other Working Groups) set out by the Lead Organizer, relevant Committee lead, or relevant Working Group point person.
+Members of official Working Groups may be removed due to violations of DxE's values, [code of conduct](https://docs.google.com/document/d/1v1bSO9UCCgifH0UZfsfZ-5CEqtUOQ7tXL5lBmJoE9w4/preview), failure to meet relevant standards, or any other good faith reason (e.g. redundancy, conflict with other Working Groups) set out by the Lead Organizer, relevant Committee lead, or relevant Working Group point person.

 ### 7.7.
 List of Working Groups